 Kafue's incredibly diverse terrain boasts whole tracts of pristine bush, seasonal floodplains, and woodland studded with huge granite hills that hold equally diverse wildlife.
 It is more than twice the size of the Luangwa, yet is regarded as the country’s ‘third’ safari area.
 We recommend putting the checklist away and just letting the drama and beauty of Kafue unfold in front of you, whether that’s casting your eyes over the seasonal floodplains to watch lion and cheetah stalk the plentiful red lechwe and puku or cruising down the Kafue River to see hippos, crocodiles, and any of the 490 bird species that have been recorded here.

-Another YZ favourite is the small and characterful tented camp Musekese, located on the banks of the Kafue River.
-This camp offers some of the best guiding we've experience, thanks to camp-owners and first-rate guides, Phil Jeffery and Tyrone McKeith.
+Another YZ favorite is the small and characterful tented camp Musekese, located on the banks of the Kafue River.
+This camp offers some of the best guiding we've experienced, thanks to camp-owners and first-rate guides, Phil Jeffery and Tyrone McKeith.